 High Desert received this mission award at the New Mexico Annual Conference on June 14, 2019.

 Every three months members of the congregation prepare and serve meals for the homeless at First United Methodist Church in downtown Albuquerque.

 Volunteers have assisted University Heights United Methodist Church with the following maintenance items: painting exterior doors, restriping the church parking lot, and polished pews in sanctuary.

 St. Croix was ravaged by back-to-back Category 5 Hurricane Irma on September 6, 2017, and Hurricane Maria two weeks later.
 Hurricane Maria is considered the worst storm to hit St. Croix since Hurricane Hugo in 1989 and the deadliest Atlantic hurricane since Hurricane Jeanne in 2004.
-Over the last two years, missionaries from High Desert have helped repair roofs and rebuild homes for the residents of the island.
+Over the last three years, missionaries from High Desert have helped repair roofs and rebuild homes for the residents of the island.
 Funds have also been provided to purchase needed construction materials and tools.

 HDUMC is active in Kairos, an international, ecumenical prison ministry.
 The purpose of Kairos is to establish strong Christian Communities among the populations of correctional institutions.

 The Mission is to bring Christ's love and forgiveness to all incarcerated individuals, their families and those who work with them and to assist the incarcerated in the transition to becoming a productive citizen.

 High Desert UMC actively supports this organization financially, spiritually, baking Agape cookies and ministry participation.

 For more information on this organization, please contact Linnette Carlson (a member of HDUMC) at (505) 450-4162 or click on the following link: